Allegra9/WeeDrop/README.md

 localhost:3000
 in your browser (let me guess you're using Crome).

 Have fun!
-Shop 'till WeeDrop!
+Shop 'til WeeDrop!

 To protect the database from bad data, this application has strict validations, i.e., we are using: